vermaarn/vermaarn/README.md

 In my research, I try to gain a deeper, and more formal understanding of cognitive processes in interactive and visual design at the Dynamic Graphic Project lab at UofT.

-I also work as a software developer for Toronto Early Cognition Lab.
+I also work as a software developer for Toronto Early Cognition Lab, also at UofT.

 Currently, I work on 3 main research projects:
 - appearance-based gaze estimation